jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Introduction
 ------------

 What has been described so far is the [application architecture](introduction.md#application-architecture-vs-service-architecture).
-Another part is the *service oriented architecture.* It is mainly about linking [systems](#connectiontypes) together.
-Currently the main technology is `WCF`.
+Another part is the *service oriented architecture.* It is about linking [systems](#connectiontypes) together.
+Currently its main technology is `WCF`.

 The ESB Concept